-GCG’s Q3 2020 Aerospace & Defense Industry Update provides an overview of the latest trends in the sector, including recent equity market performance, valuation multiples and transaction activity.
+GCG’s Q3 2022 A&D Industry Update provides an overview of the latest trends in the sector, including recent equity market performance, valuation multiples, and transaction activity.

 Key findings include the following:

-- There were 52 transactions within the A&D industry involving United States based targets or acquirers, representing a significant rebound of activity from the 28 transactions in the second quarter71% of Q3 transactions involved strategic acquirers with the remaining 29% representing platform acquisitions by financial buyers.
+- There were 82 transactions within the A&D industry involving United States-based targets or acquirers, increasing from 79 in Q2.
+83% of Q3 2022 transactions involved strategic acquirers with the remaining 17% representing platform acquisitions by financial buyers.

-- Categorically, approximately 52% of transactions took place in the Aerospace industry, vs. 19% in the Defense IT/Services, 19% in Defense, and 10% in Space.
+- Categorically, approximately 66% of transactions took place in the Aerospace industry, 15% in Defense, 12% in the Defense IT/Services, and 7% in Space.
 Representative transactions are further highlighted in the report.

 Click here for the full update.